Dleinad/opsfleet-assessment/README.md

 kubectl logs -f -n kube-system -l app.kubernetes.io/name=karpenter -c controller
 ```

-The above is only required if you prefer to run commands directly on the cluster, however, the current configration runs all these automatically via terraform
+- The above is only required if you prefer to run commands directly on the cluster, however, the current configration runs all these automatically via terraform.

+NOTE: since the manifests are dependent on the cluster being up and running on "main.tf" in the root folder line 117-135 is commented out.
+Once the pipeline runs and cluster is fully healthy you can uncomment and rerun pipeline

 Validate if the Amazon EKS Addons Pods are running in the Managed Node Group and the `inflate` and `postgres` application Pods are running on Karpenter provisioned Nodes.